Latest News/Updates >>>

 New Paintings by Lucy Almey Bird

-Painting mostly in acrylics, Lucy takes inspiration from everyday life - especially her three daughters.
-Domestic scenes feature regularly in her paintings, depicting a romanticised, gentler look at life.
+She paints mostly in acrylics and takes inspiration from everyday life - especially her three daughters.

 New Paintings by Lucy Davies